FAQs for Undergrads

 Q. Are graduate students used to teach undergraduate lecture courses?

-A. No. The only use our department makes of graduate teaching assistants is to run discussion sections in PHYS 121 and PHYS 122, assist in laboratory courses, grade student assignments and to provide help in the Physics Tutorial Center.
-Lecture courses are taught by our own full-time faculty; in rare cases, an elective specialty course like astrophysics, atmospheric physics or computational physics might be taught by a part-time faculty member (usually, a current adjunct/research professor).
+A. No. Graduate teaching assistants run discussion sections in the introductory courses, assist in laboratory courses, grade student assignments, and provide help in the Physics Tutorial Center.
+Lecture courses are taught by full-time faculty in the department; in rare cases, an upper-level elective specialty course may be taught by a research professor or affiliated

 Q. Is it possible to do undergraduate research in physics at UMBC?